 The inflammation in psoriasis patients may cause high blood pressure as well, which similarly, can also lead to cardiovascular problems.
-According to [THIS RESEARCH], there is a connection between psoriasis and an increase in several proteins and enzymes that indirectly raise blood pressure or increase inflammation3.
+According to research, there is a connection between psoriasis and an increase in several proteins and enzymes that indirectly raise blood pressure or increase inflammation3.

 Psoriatic arthritis (About 30% higher risk)

 Although psoriasis and psoriatic Arthritis sound very similar, they are completely different diseases.
 The similarities between the both of them is that the immune responses that lead to inflammation in the body causes the symptoms of both conditions.
 It is this inflammation that leads to the rashes or joint pains.
 However, the severity of psoriasis also is not linked to the development psoriatic arthritis4.

 Chronic inflammation caused by psoriasis is a significant contributing factor for the increased diabetes risk.
 This is because diabetes is also a chronic inflammatory condition. resistance and type 2 diabetes5.

 People with psoriasis are more likely than others to be obese.
 This can happen in two ways6:

 1. Long-lasting inflammation throughout the body is something psoriasis and obesity have in common.
 This is because fat cells may be able to turn on inflammation.